heystraightedge/launch/migrate.md

 ## Setting up strcli

-You can download the straightedge binary from [here](https://github.com/heystraightedge/straightedge/releases/tag/v0.1.0), rename it "strcli", and ensure that it is your PATH.
+You can download the straightedge CLI binary from [here](https://github.com/heystraightedge/straightedge/releases/tag/v0.1.0), rename it "strcli", and mark it as executable by running `chmod +x strcli` from the command line.
+Place the binary in a location that is in your path, such as `/usr/local/bin`.
+(Do `echo $PATH` to see a list of such locations)

 Or you compile it from source in the launch repository https://github.com/heystraightedge/straightedge (requires Go to be installed).